UsernameFodder/pmdsky-debug/docs/contributing.md

 ## Types (structs, enums, function signatures)
 See the [`headers/` README](../headers/README.md#contributing) for more information on adding new types.

+## Incomplete information that needs more research
+It's common in reverse engineering to have only a vague idea about how something works.
+For example, you might have a suspicion about what a function does without being certain about it.
+Partial or incomplete information is still better than nothing, so feel free to contribute symbols and types anyway (just note the uncertainty in the symbol description and/or as a comment in the C headers).
+Alternatively, if you feel that more understanding is necessary to make a proper contribution, you can also [file a new issue](https://github.com/UsernameFodder/pmdsky-debug/issues) using the "Research topic" issue template.

 ## `resymgen`
 If you want to contribute to `resymgen` (e.g., adding support for more data formats), you'll need to [install Rust](https://www.rust-lang.org/tools/install).
 The `resymgen` package is a standard [Cargo](https://doc.rust-lang.org/cargo/) project (so build with `cargo build`, run tests with `cargo test`, etc.).
 You can view the rendered library docs on [Docs.rs](https://docs.rs/resymgen/latest/resymgen/).